 I leave the town—the houses blanks to me

-units of subduing pain—and rush through fields,
+units of subduing pain—and run through fields,

 sad-hearted fugitive, hopeless escapee: